ningbit/ningbit.github.io/source/about/index.markdown

 ---
 layout: about
 title: "About The Author"
-comments: true
+comments: false
-sharing: true
+sharing: false
-footer: true
+footer: false
 ---

 ![Playing Cello in Gantry State Park](/images/about.jpg)